Egg Incubation Program

 Can I keep the chicks?

 You are more than welcome to keep the chickens or find them a home yourself.
-We do ask if you are returning the chickens, to bring them back no later than 8 weeks after they hatch.
+We do require you to return the chicks no later than 8 weeks after they hatch if you do not intend on keeping them.

 What breed are the chickens?